prdoring/CollectiveWorldBuilder/README.md

-# Collaborative D&D Worldbuilding Tool
+# Collaborative Worldbuilding Tool

 ![Banner](static/images/banner.png)

 Welcome to the Collaborative D&D Worldbuilding Tool!
-This project aims to assist Dungeon Masters (DMs) and their players in collaboratively creating and documenting a unique Dungeons & Dragons (D&D) world.
+This project aims to assist Dungeon Masters (DMs) writers, or any form of worldbuilders in collaboratively creating and documenting a unique fantasy world.
 By leveraging AI, this tool helps users generate original content while managing the tedious aspects of documentation and organization.

 ## Table of Contents